 The Tully Basin has an area of 1,685 km2 and has a high proportion of natural/minimal use lands (75%).
 The remaining area is comprised of 12% sugarcane, 4% bananas, 5% grazing, 2% forestry, 1% other crops, 1% urban and 3% other land uses.

-The Tully Basin grade has remained ‘good’ and the score has remained 64 since the previous year.
+The Tully Basin grade has remained ‘good’ and the score decreased from 64 to 61 since the previous year.

 The diagram below shows the detailed results for each indicator by year.
 Click on the timeslider to see data from previous years.

-Dissolved inorganic nitrogen (DIN) scored the lowest (39) and was graded ‘poor’, with monthly median concentrations frequently not meeting guideline values.
-The filterable reactive phosphorus (FRP) indicator scored 73 and total suspended sediment (TSS), the indicator for sediment, scored 80, and both were graded ‘good’, with monthly median concentrations often meeting guideline values.
+Dissolved inorganic nitrogen (DIN) scored the lowest (42) whilst the grade improved from ‘poor’ in 2017-18 to ‘moderate’, although monthly median concentrations were consistently not meeting guideline values.
+The filterable reactive phosphorus (FRP) indicator scored 90 and improved from ‘good’ in 2017-18 to ‘very good’, with monthly median concentrations mostly meeting guideline values.

-Pesticides for the Tully Basin were graded 'moderate' and scored 54, equating to 93.4 percent of species protected for the risk assessment metric.
+Pesticides for the Tully Basin improved from “moderate” in 2017-18 to ‘good’ and scored 63, equating to over 95 percent of species protected for the risk assessment metric.

 Habitat and hydrology

 The annual scores for habitat and hydrology index for 2015-16 and 2016-17 represented changes due to the addition of the invasive weeds and flow indicators, respectively, and not changes in the indicator scores themselves.
-The index score for 2017-18 includes the second year of reporting for the flow indicator and the updated wetland extent indicator.
-The Tully Basin habitat and hydrology index scored 65 for 2017-18 and the grade remained ‘good’.
+The index score for 2018-19 includes the third year of reporting for the flow indicator and the updated wetland extent indicator.
+The Tully Basin habitat and hydrology index scored 54 for 2018-19 and the grade declined from ‘good’ to ‘moderate’ dur to the poorer flow indicator score.

 The fish barrier indicator method is still being developed and will be available in future report cards.